What are PDFs and why are they important?

 - This report will not exhibit all issues until tagging is addressed and the document is reuploaded and scanned.

-Illustration of the very low accessibility icon; accessibility report dial, and full accessibility report
+Illustration of the the low accessibility icon which used to be the red frownie face but now is the red pentagon; accessibility report dial, and full accessibility report

 Post-tagging accessibility report

-*NOTE: Large files such as those generated from PPTs may not be able to generate an accessibility report.
-We are currently exploring this issue.
+*NOTE: Large files such as those generated from PowerPoints may not be able to generate an accessibility report.
 If your file is too large, you will find the error message below when you click on the question mark.
+Send a ticket to the Digital Accessibility Service Team if you need additional help with accessible PDFs.

 Fixing an untagged PDF